-- Food and beverages may not be brought into or consumed in the library.
-Lidded beverages may be consumed in the library lounge on level 2.
+- Food may not be brought into or consumed in the library.
+Beverages in a lidded travel container or water bottle may be consumed in the reading room and seminar room.
 Library computers may be used by registered library visitors for art research only.

 - Library terminals are provided for short-term use limited to 30 minutes.

 - Library visitors are expected to use personal laptop computers for long-term research and personal needs while in the library.